YINI-lang/YINI-spec/YINI-Specification.md

 # Title
 ```

-After the a section with level 1, comes section header with level 2.
+After a section with level 1, comes section header with level 2.

 *) The very first line **may start** with a shebang `#!`, then this line is ignored.